Skip to content

 The thresholds set in Amazon CloudWatch metrics for scaling aren't met

-Automatic scaling depends on CloudWatch metrics.
+Automatic scaling depends on Amazon CloudWatch metrics.
 If the corresponding metrics thresholds aren't met for scaling up or down, then scaling doesn't happen.

-You're using applications that aren't YARN-based
+You use applications that aren't YARN-based

 Applications such as Presto that aren't based on YARN use scaling methods based on metrics generated by YARN.
 So, clusters won't scale even if the Presto query utilization is high.
 If you're using applications that aren't YARN-based, use manual scaling.
 For example, you can set the Amazon EMR resize API to use custom Presto metrics.